PNG to WEBP Converter — Free Online

 Quality tips for PNG → WEBP

 When converting PNG to WEBP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For PNG to WEBP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+WebP's lossless mode preserves every pixel and the full alpha channel exactly, so for line art and screenshots there's no quality trade-off at all, just a smaller file.
+If you choose lossy WebP for a photographic PNG, keep quality high so the single lossy pass stays visually clean.

 Troubleshooting